jowned1/prep_basics/test-yourself-answers.md

 #### Front End / Back End

-"Front End" refers to browser, and languages like HTML, CSS and JavaScript that work within the browser.
-"Back End" refers to the server that hosts the web application, and frameworks like Rails that operate on those servers.
+Front-End is a role into Tech jobs that takes place into UX|UI and layout using HTML, CSS and Javascript programming that renders content with design into web browsers, working as client-side.
+Back-End in another hand is focused into web applications, frameworks in many different languages like PHP, Ruby, Phyton, Java and others that operates on server-side.

 *Contributed by [Dan Berger](https://github.com/dsberger)*